Haoran-Chen-1115/SPIA/README.md

 &emsp;**[3] Theory and implementations in anharmonic solids:** Haoran Chen, Junren Shi.
 Phys.
 Rev. B 106, 184501 (2022).

+&emsp;**[4] Theory and implementations in superionic systems:** Haoran Chen, Junren Shi. arXiv:2305.04875.

 ## Interface to VASP
-The interface to VASP 5.4.4 is uploaded.
+The interface to VASP 5.4.4 and VASP 6.4.1 is uploaded.

 The additional subroutines output necessary intermediate variables for re-constructing Hamiltoninians and overlap matrices.
-Green's functions are calculated using the program in /main_nscf.
-The inerface to i-pi is also encoded.
+Green's functions are calculated using the program in /main_new.
+The inerface to i-PI is also encoded.
 To apply the patch, run the following in the top level directory of VASP:
 ```
-patch -p0 < vasp.5.4.4-SPIA.patch
+patch -p0 < vasp.6.4.1-SPIA.patch
 ```
 Then you need to re-compile VASP.